 The renowned golf course design team of Raymond Hearn and Paul Albanese have created this unique course by blending the natural aesthetics of the land with the risk/reward factors of a well-crafted challenge.
 The intent is to deliver the most memorable experience to golfers of all skill levels.

 Five sets of tees accommodate the novice and challenge the expert by adjusting the angle and length of the course from less than 5,000 to over 7,000 yards based on the player’s ability.
 Each player has a similar experience from tee to green, meshing mature trees and lush, bent grass fairways, greens and bunkers.

-Greystone is a true New York gem.
+The Links at Greystone is a true New York gem.
 Rated four and a half stars by Golf Digest, this Scottish-style track has several memorable and stylistic features.
 Dramatic elevation changes, scenic vistas, native grasses and fescue, an elegant clubhouse overlooking a double green, and well-manicured fairways are just a few of Greystone’s many highlights.
 The course, which opened in 1996, is a regular “Reader’s Favorite” in annual Golf Rochester Guide surveys.